CA-MERN/MERN-Part-A-Docs/README.md

     * From main interface I can navigate to my saved recipes
     * I can add more groceries with predictive input
     * I can delete groceries from my list
+    * I can clear all my grocery list
     * I can see my recipes returned search with them categories in breakfast, lunch and dinner
     * I can further filter by diet (eg vegan) and prep time
     * I can see my recipes returned via list with image, name, time and calories